Teardrop Breast Implants: What to Consider?

 What are Gummy Bear Implants?

 Gummy bear silicone breast implants are a type of cohesive silicone gel implant that is popular for breast augmentation.
-These implants are known for their natural feel and shape retention due to the thicker, highly cohesive silicone gel used in their construction.
+These implants are known for their natural breast feel and shape retention due to the thicker, highly cohesive silicone gel used in their construction.

 Advantages

-Many ask what the gummy bear implants pros and cons?
+Many ask what the gummy bear implants’ pros and cons?
+Some pros of gummy bear implants are:

-• Less risk of rippling or wrinkling
+• Minimised risk of rippling

 • Reduced risk of implant leakage or rupture